-We will consider the City of Janesville's internal control over financial reporting in order to determine our auditing procedures for the purpose of expressing our opinions on the financial statements and not to provide assurance on the internal control over financial reporting.
-We will also consider internal control over compliance with requirements that could have a direct and material effect on a major federal or major state program in order to determine our auditing procedures for the purpose of expressing our opinion on compliance and to test and report on internal control over compliance in accordance with OMB Circular A-133 and the State Single Audit Guidelines.
+We considered the City of Janesville's internal control over financial reporting in order to determine the auditing procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the City of Janesville's internal control over financial reporting.
+We will consider internal control over compliance with types of requirements that could have a direct and material effect on a major federal and major state program to determine the auditing procedures that are appropriate in the circumstances for the purpose of expressing an opinion on compliance for a major federal and state program and to test and report on internal control over compliance in accordance with OMB Circular A-133 and the State Single Audit Guidelines, but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.

-As part of obtaining reasonable assurance about whether the City of Janesville's financial statements are free of material misstatement, we will perform tests of its compliance with certain provisions of laws, regulations, contracts and grants, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether the City of Janesville's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions is not an objective of our audit.
-Also, in accordance with OMB Circular A-133 and the State Single Audit Guidelines, we will examine, on a test basis, evidence about the City of Janesville's compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement and the State Single Audit Guidelines applicable to each of its major federal and state programs for the purpose of expressing an opinion on the City of Janesville's compliance with those requirements.
+Also, in accordance with OMB Circular A-133 and the State Single Audit Guidelines, we will examine, on a test basis, evidence about the City of Janesville's compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement and the State Single Audit Guidelines that could have a direct and material effect on each of its major federal and state programs for the purpose of expressing an opinion on the City of Janesville's compliance with those requirements.
 While our audit provides a reasonable basis for our opinion, it does not provide a legal determination on the City of Janesville's compliance with those requirements.